 Main Causes of General Aviation Accidents

 The overwhelming majority of general aviation accidents are avoidable.
 Yet, the general aviation accident rate remains relatively constant from year to year.
-At Danko Meredith Trial Lawyers, we understand why general aviation aircraft crash and we prove who is responsible.
-We have years of experience in determining the cause of aviation accidents not just in California but throughout the world.
+At Danko Meredith Trial Lawyers, we understand why general aviation aircraft crash, and we prove who is responsible.
+We have years of experience in determining the cause of plane accidents not just in California but throughout the world.
 Contact us for your free consultation.

 Why Choose Our Firm?

 - We win.
 Our record of verdicts and settlements in aviation cases is unmatched.

 - We never give up in our search to find out the truth about an accident’s cause.
 We don’t take the NTSB’s word for what happened.

 - We do not charge attorney’s fees unless we secure a settlement or judgment award for the client.